GitDealFlowsignals

 If you are an angel investor, the real problem is not finding more startup data.
 It is finding the kind of signal that helps you move earlier without drowning in noise.
 The best alternative data tools do not just show you a bigger list.
-They give you better timing, cleaner judgment, and faster trust in what deserves attention now.
+They give you better timing, cleaner judgment, and faster trust in what deserves attention now, and they route you into a usable stack instead of a bigger mess.

 You do not need a wall of startup records.
 You need a calmer way to answer four questions: what changed, why it matters, whether it is early enough to matter, and whether the signal is strong enough to justify attention.
 That is the filter.
 Everything else is furniture.
 The best alternative data tool is the one that reduces second-guessing, not the one with the biggest database screenshot.